jemarq04/VVAnalysis/README.md

-# VVAnalysis - Run 3 Analysis
+# VVAnalysis: Run 3 Analysis

 This branch of the repository is used for ZZ selection and histogram filling after skimming the UWVV ntuples in the **Run3Skims** branch.
 To avoid conflicts with that environment, this branch should be used in a brand-new CMSSW environment.
 In other words, follow the [setup instructions](#setup) even if you have the skimming